New experiences, new activities and new destinations. Summer on the West Coast is looking exceptionally bright for 2024/25.

 A well-maintained walkway around the rocks makes it easy to explore nature’s dramatic display, and it’s soon to be complemented by a brand new visitor experience centre just across the road.

-Developed by DOC but to be owned and run by local iwi Ngāti Waewae, the sustainably built experience centre will feature a visitor exhibition using groundbreaking technology to tell stories of Punakaiki and its people.
+Developed by DOC but to be owned and run by local iwi Ngāti Waewae, the new sustainably-built experience centre will feature a visitor exhibition using groundbreaking technology to tell stories of Punakaiki and its people.
 A virtual wahine toa (female warrior) will welcome visitors to ‘The Paparoa Experience’ before they enter a world of immersive displays illuminating the region’s fascinating geological features, unique wildlife and cultural heritage.